-It is pleasing to report that of the seven registers reinspected due to previous errors, all had been rectified and no further issues were identified in respect of these registers.
+Of the three registers reinspected due to previous errors, all but one had been rectified and no further issues were identified in respect of these registers.
+The non-compliant registers will be reinspected at the next VI inspection.

 Victoria Police has implemented an effective process, including liaison with investigators, to ensure that the PI registers contain the necessary information.
 The effectiveness of this process is demonstrated by the inspection results.
+The errors identified were of a minor nature and assessed to be due to administrative oversight rather than any systemic weakness.